Last Updated on October 25, 2023 by Ellen Christian

 Have you ever wondered how to use seed balls?
 I’ve seen seed ball recipes on Pinterest before but I have never been quite sure how to use them.
-I’ve always started my garden with seeds or plants in the past.
 This spring, I decided I wanted to learn how to make a seed ball and start this way.

 How to Use Seed Balls

 If you’re wondering exactly what a seed ball is, it’s simply a ball of clay or dirt that has been mixed together with seeds.
 There are many different types of seeds you can use when creating your seed ball, but they are usually made with some sort of wildflower seed.
 You can try this with a sunny wildflower mix, shady wildflower mix, or simply regular sunflower seeds depending on where you want to plant them.

 I got this cute DIY Seed Ball Kt from Pop Shop America.
 You can sign up to get a monthly subscription box with a variety of different crafts projects.
 This month is a seed ball craft.
 Here’s what you’ll need to do this on your own.